4. Make sure you meet the work test if you’re over 651

 6. Don’t exceed the transfer balance cap

-There’s a $1.6m transfer balance cap on the super amount you can transfer over to the tax-free retirement phase.
+From 1 July 2023, the transfer balance cap on the super amount you can transfer over to the tax-free retirement phase is $1.9m.

 Super balances above this cap need to either be held in an “accumulation phase”, where earnings are taxed at up to 15%, or removed from your super, where assessable earnings are taxed at your marginal tax rate.